mdp/PlaneBoard/README.md

     dig txt p1.pb.mdp.im
     # Gives me the second tweet

-    # Toss in a 'b'(before) with a unix timestamp to help with pagination
+    # Toss in a 'b'(before) with a unix timestamp to help with proper pagination
     dig txt b1465514642.p1.pb.mdp.im

     # Toss in a 'c'(cachebuster) to prevent caching